 The assembly convened on the 21st of November.
-In his speech, Lieutenant Governor Colden intimated that the obnoxious acts of Parliament concerning duties would be the Indian trade were to be left with the colonists.
+In his speech, Lieutenant Governor Colden intimated that the obnoxious acts of Parliament concerning duties would be repealed; asked for temperate action on the part of the Legislature, and informed them that in future the regulations of the Indian trade were to be left with the colonists.
 He then told them that the sum they had voted for the support of the troops was exhausted, and asked for further supplies.
 To the latter request the House, in an address a few days afterward, replied: "In the present impoverished state of the colony, every requisition for a fresh supply will demand our most serious consideration."